khanfarabi/Zero_Shot_Classifier_Explainer/README.md

 Explanation Attention Words in the text to justify this prediction:
 ['renovated', 'noise', 'no', 'noisy', 'room', 'rooms', 'people', 'building', 'currently', 'hotel']

+# Code

+The codes are available in Zero_Shot_Classification_Sentiment_Analysis,Zero_Shot_Classification_and_explanation_Application notebooks.
+The data should be set up along with path.

+# Packages need to be installed

+transformers_interpret

+transformers

+Python-3.5